z669016/adventofcode-2019/README.md

 using the '''Iterator.forEachRemaining(Consumer<>)''' method, where the consumer only updates a simple counter to obtain the answer.

+## Day 5
+Refactored the '''IntCodeDevice''' and its implementation '''IntCodeComputer''' to handle the input and out put instructions, by using a '''Queue<Long>''' as input and output device.
+Added the comparison and jump instructions similar  to all the other instructions.
+Now solving part 1 and two is simple.
+I deleted all the specific IntCode classes originally developed for this puzzle.

+## Day 6

+## Day 7
+Due to deleting the IntCode classes of day5, made it necessary to also refactor day 7 (as it reused the day5 classes).
+I changed the '''Queue<Long>''' of the input device into a '''BlockingDeque<Long>''', so it was able to wait for a value to become available.
+I've added  the '''IntCodeDevice''' to the '''Interpreter''' as a property, as the number of properties needed for executing instructions was increasing.
+This required all static methods to become non-static, and a ''Builder'' as part of the IntCodeComputer to limit the amount of constructors for creating different configurations of an '''IntCodeDevice'''.

+The AmplifierArray now became quite simple to implement using independent threads.
+The '''SimpleAmplifierArray''' uses six queues, where the last one is the utput queue of the fifth amplifier.
+The '''FeedbackAmplifierArray''' uses five queues, where the output queue of the fifth amplifier is set to the input queue of the first one.
+I added a
+'''CountDownLatch''' to the Interpreter, so it was able to signal to any other waiting thread, that it was finished.

+I reused the '''Permutator''' from my AOC project for the creation of the possible '''PhaseSetting'''.

+IMHO all in all quite fancy, and yet simple and straight forward.

 ## intcode
 An '''Address''' class is used to represent a memory address.